i502Club/OS_Square/readme.md

  version of Newtonsoft.Json for the Square lib to work.
 Therefore the module installation will create a bin/Newtonsoft.Json/v12 directory and update the web.config to include the binding redirects that enable the Square library to locate it.
-There is no sql provider with this module install. <b><em>Please follow best practice and back up both your db & file system before installing</em></b>.
+There is no sql provider with this module install. ***Please follow best practice and back up both your db & file system before installing***.

 ## History